gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

     helper_image = "my.registry.local/gitlab/gitlab-runner-helper:x86_64-v${CI_RUNNER_VERSION}"
 ```

-#### When using Powershell Core
+#### When using PowerShell Core

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/27252) in GitLab 13.9.

-An additional version of the helper image for Linux
+An additional version of the helper image for Linux,
-containing Powershell Core is published under the `gitlab/gitlab-runner-helper:XYZ-pwsh` tag.
+which contains PowerShell Core, is published with the `gitlab/gitlab-runner-helper:XYZ-pwsh` tag.

 ## The `[runners.custom_build_dir]` section